liferay/liferay-docs/develop/tutorials/articles/290-configuration/01-making-apps-configurable/06-custom-system-settings-ui.markdown

+---
+header-id: customizing-the-system-settings-user-interface
+---

-# Customizing the System Settings User Interface [](id=customizing-the-system-settings-user-interface)
+# Customizing the System Settings User Interface

 @product@ applications use the Apache Felix Configuration Admin Service to provide application configuration.
 By specifying a single Configuration